Getting on the road

 For some wanderlust inspiration and information on other epic road trips and check out our ultimate guide to the best roadtrip in Australia here.

 Survival Tips for Living in a Campervan

-Travelling around in a campervan is a brand new experience to lots of people, so we thought we’d put together some tips to ensure that your trip around Australia with Travellers Autobarn is the ultimate, stress free road trip!
+Travelling around in a campervan is a brand-new experience to lots of people, so we thought we’d put together some tips to ensure that your trip around Australia with Travellers Autobarn is the ultimate, stress free road trip!

 Plan a rough route

 Australia is enormous and you won’t be the first backpacker to look at a map and underestimate how long it will take you to drive from one place to another.
-But, while you still want to keep some degree of spontaneity in your trip, it’s ideal to have a rough idea of where you want to travel to, the route you want to take and how long it will take you to get there.
+But, while you still want to keep some degree of spontaneity during your trip, it’s ideal to have a rough idea of where you want to travel to, the route you want to take and how long it will take you to get there.